Cost Center Reconciliation

 Although departments may review their ongoing cost center activity throughout the month, a formal reconciliation of the accounting records is required monthly in the University’s accounting system.
 A cost center reconciliation consists of:

-- Comparing departmental supporting documentation with the current month’s recorded transactions (encumbrance, actual and budget transactions) listed in the PeopleSoft Account Reconciliation Application.
+- Comparing departmental supporting documentation with the current month’s recorded transactions (actual transactions) listed in the PeopleSoft Account Reconciliation Application.

 - Ensuring all transactions have supporting documentation and are accurate, authorized and appropriate to the mission of the department and the University.